icaros-usc/pyribs/README.md

 recommend using [qdpy](https://gitlab.com/leo.cazenille/qdpy/) or [sferes](https://github.com/sferes2/sferes2).

-TODO
+A user of pyribs selects three components that meet their specific application needs:

-- The **Archive** stores solutions found by the algorithm so far.
+- An **Archive** saves the best representatives generated within behavior space.
-- **Emitters** (one or more) take the archive and decide how to generate new solutions from it.
+- **Emitters** control how new candidate solutions are generated and effect if the algorithm prioritizes quality or diversity.
-- An **Optimizer** joins the algorithm together.
-The optimizer repeatedly generates solutions from the archive using the emitters, and adds the evaluated solutions back into the archive.
+- An **Optimizer** joins the **Archive** and **Emitters** together.
+The **Optimizer** provides an iterface for requesting new candidate solutions and telling the algorithm how solutions performed.

 ## Usage Example